shaizm/Lead_Qualifier_Pre-sales/project_report.md

 The system's unique value proposition is its **Adaptive Intelligence Engine**, which operates in three distinct modes to cater to different stages of business maturity.

-### Tier 1: Standard Rules (Deterministic)
+### Mode 1: Standard Rules (Deterministic)
-*Best for: Cold Start (No Historical Data)*
+**Best for:** Teams starting out with no historical data.

-This mode uses a weighted attribute model based on industry best practices.
+This mode uses a fixed, rule-based algorithm based on industry best practices.
 *   **Logic**: Linear Weighted Sum.
 *   **Scoring Factors**:
     *   **Budget (30%)**: Favors high-value brackets (> ₹1 Cr).
     *   **Timeline (25%)**: Rewards urgency (< 1 month).
     *   **Purpose (15%)**: Prioritizes investors over end-users.
     *   **Loan Eligibility (20%)**: Rewards pre-approved buyers.
+    *   **Location (10%)**: Specific location interest adds value.

-### Tier 2: Custom AI Model (Adaptive Inference)
+### Mode 2: Custom Model (Adaptive )
-*Best for: Growth Phase (Moderate Data)*
+**Best for:** Teams with historical data who want tailored scoring.

 This mode runs entirely in the browser.
-It analyzes uploaded historical data (CSV) to "learn" specific conversion patterns.
+It analyzes your uploaded past data to learn what actually converts *for you*.
 *   **Logic**: Statistical Correlation Analysis.
 *   **Mechanism**:
     1. Calculates the **Conversion Rate (CR)** for every attribute value.
     2. Compares local CR to global CR to generate a **Multiplier**.
+    3. 'Multiplier' Penalizes those attribute values that dont convert and pumps those that convert.
-    3. Example: If "Low Budget" leads convert 2x better than average, they get a 2.0x score boost.
+    4. Example: If "Low Budget" leads convert surprisingly well, the model assigns a high multiplier(e.g. 1.5x) to that category, boosting their scores significantly compared to the Standard mode.

-### Tier 3: External ML Model (Predictive)
+### Mode 3: External ML Model (Predictive)
-*Best for: Enterprise (Sufficient Data)*
+**Best for:** Enterprise use cases-having historic data & requiring complex, non-linear logic.

-This mode offloads decision-making to the Python backend.
+This mode offloads decision-making to the pre-traied ML model.
 *   **Logic**: Non-linear Machine Learning (Decision Tree / Random Forest).
 *   **Mechanism**:
-    1. Frontend sends raw JSON to `/predict`.
+    1. Accepts a custom pre trained '.pkl' file that's trained on historic data.
-    2. Backend transforms features (One-Hot Encoding, Scaling).
+    2. Ttransforms features of test leads (One-Hot Encoding, Scaling).
-    3. Model predicts class (Hot/Warm/Cold) and Confidence Score.
+    3. Predicts conversion potential (Hot/Warm/Cold) and Confidence Score using ML model.
     4. Supports dynamic model updates via `.pkl` file upload.

 ---